jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 }
 ```

-I'm also using this block and the built-in `templatefile()` function to insert build-specific variables the `cloud-init` template files (more on that in a bit).
+This block also makes use of the built-in [`templatefile()` function](https://developer.hashicorp.com/packer/docs/templates/hcl_templates/functions/file/templatefile) to insert build-specific variables into the `user-data` file for [`cloud-init`](https://cloud-init.io/) (more on that in a bit).

 #### `source` block
-The `source` block tells the `vsphere-iso` how to connect to vSphere, what hardware specs to set on the VM, and what to do with the VM once the build has finished (convert it to template, export it to OVF, and so on).
+The `source` block tells the `vsphere-iso` builder how to connect to vSphere, what hardware specs to set on the VM, and what to do with the VM once the build has finished (convert it to template, export it to OVF, and so on).

 You'll notice that most of this is just mapping user-defined variables (with the `var.` prefix) to properties used by `vsphere-iso`: